aws-samples/ec2-lamp-server/README.md

 ## Using Certbot to obtain HTTPS certificate
 Please refer to [Certbot site](https://certbot.eff.org/pages/about) if you are not familiar and/or [need help](https://certbot.eff.org/pages/help) with this tool.

-[Create a DNS A record entry](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) that resolves to your EC2 instance IP address, and ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack.
+[Create a DNS record entry](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) that resolves to your EC2 instance IP address, and ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack.